j-schuma/dotfiles/README.md

 These are _my_ dotfiles.
 They are tailored to bash and osx.
 Please review before using them.

 # Influences
-Below is a list of repos this configuration steals from
+Below is a list of repos this configuration steals from.
 * [paulirish](https://github.com/paulirish/dotfiles)
 * [mathiasbynens](https://github.com/mathiasbynens/dotfiles)

 # Using
 I am using the [StreakyCobra approach](https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b) for putting my dotfiles under version control.

 There are scripts that can help setting up a new machine.
-You will need to have git and brew installed before running these
+You will need to have git and brew installed before running these.
 ```
 # install and configure alacritty
 # ./.bootstrap/install-alacritty.sh